gabrielniculaesei/FaceRecognition/README.md

 - **Dynamic thresholding**: Users can customize the matching confidence threshold.
 - **Camera detection and initialization**: Automatically detects available cameras and selects the appropriate one.
 - **Live face recognition**: Identifies and labels faces in real time using a webcam feed.
-- **Error handling**: Gracefully handles errors like camera failures or missing faces in the dataset.
+- **Error handling**: It handles errors like camera failures or missing faces in the dataset.
 - **Performance logging**: Logs processing updates and frame counts to indicate system activity.
 - **Real-time visualization**: Displays detected faces with bounding boxes and confidence percentages.